Zingiber officinale Roscoe

 Plant Family: Zingiberaceae

-Ginger has been valued as a zesty spice and a reliable herb for centuries, with the first recorded uses found in ancient Sanskrit and Chinese texts.3,4 It has also been utilized in Greek, Roman, Arabic, and Unani Tibb traditional medicine practices3,4 and is now a widely known herb in most parts of the world.
+Ginger has been valued as a zesty spice and a reliable herb for centuries, with the first recorded uses found in ancient Sanskrit and Chinese texts.
+It has also been utilized in Greek, Roman, Arabic, and Unani Tibb traditional medicine practices and is now a widely known herb in most parts of the world.
 It is a flavoring agent in beer, soft drinks, candies, and a staple spice and condiment in many countries.
-Ginger essential oil has been used in a vast array of cosmetics and perfumes.5 Further, its properties, ranging from alleviating upset stomach to providing general relief, are now being substantiated through a vast array of scientific studies.
+Ginger essential oil has been used in a vast array of cosmetics and perfumes.

-A member from the Zingiberaceae family which also contains turmeric (Curcuma sp.) and cardamom (Amomum sp. and Elettaria sp.), ginger is a tropical, aromatic, perennial herb which is most likely native to tropical Asia (yet has been cultivated for so long that the exact origin is unclear).1 The part used is its fleshy rhizome, often mistakenly referred to as a root.
+A member from the Zingiberaceae family which also contains turmeric (Curcuma sp.) and cardamom (Amomum sp. and Elettaria sp.), ginger is a tropical, aromatic, perennial herb which is most likely native to tropical Asia (yet has been cultivated for so long that the exact origin is unclear).
+The part used is its fleshy rhizome, often mistakenly referred to as a root.
 Ginger is widely cultivated in many tropical countries.
-It is believed that the Spaniard, Francisco de Mendosa, transplanted ginger from southeast Asia or the 'East Indies' in 1547 6,7 to the 'West Indies' (most of the Carribbean) and Mexico.8 The Spanish cultivated it extensively and then exported it in large amounts to various countries in Europe.6,7 Prior to this, ginger used in Europe was obtained from Arab spice traders.
+It is believed that the Spaniard, Francisco de Mendosa, transplanted ginger from southeast Asia or the 'East Indies' in 1547 to the 'West Indies' (most of the Carribbean) and Mexico.
+The Spanish cultivated it extensively and then exported it in large amounts to various countries in Europe.
+Prior to this, ginger used in Europe was obtained from Arab spice traders.

-The genus name is a derivation of the Latin gingiber, which originated from the Sanskrit srngaveram, which breaks down to the word for horn or srngam and the word for body which is vera, denoting the horn-shape of its root.9
+The genus name is a derivation of the Latin gingiber, which originated from the Sanskrit srngaveram, which breaks down to the word for horn or srngam and the word for body which is vera, denoting the horn-shape of its root.

 Cultivation And Harvesting